LeapFrog Investments

-LeapFrog Investments is a South African-Australian private equity firm that invests in high-growth financial services, healthcare and climate solutions companies in emerging markets in Africa and Asia.
+LeapFrog Investments is a private equity firm that invests in financial services, healthcare and climate-related companies in emerging markets in Africa and Asia.

-As of 2019, LeapFrog had attracted over $2 billion USD from global investors.
-The firm's investments have grown at more than 24% annually over the life of the firm and its companies reach approximately 492 million consumers, primarily in Africa and Asia.
+As of 2025, LeapFrog had raised more than US$2.8 billion in capital from investors.
+The firm's investments have grown at more than 22% annually over the life of the firm and its companies reach approximately 559 million consumers, primarily in Africa and Asia.

 LeapFrog was ranked by Fortune as one of the top five Companies to Change the World in 2017, the first private investment firm ever listed and made the list for a second time in 2023.
+In 2023, LeapFrog won the Private Equity International (PEI) Firm of the Year Africa award.

 History

 Foundation

-LeapFrog was founded in January 2007 by Andrew Kuper and officially launched in 2008 alongside former US President Bill Clinton, who endorsed the firm for opening new frontiers for alternative investments.
+LeapFrog was founded in South Africa in January 2007 by Andrew Kuper and officially launched in 2008 alongside former US President Bill Clinton, who endorsed the firm for opening new frontiers for alternative investments.

 According to The Economist, LeapFrog is a well-established impact investing firm.
-LeapFrog has attracted over $2 billion USD from global investors, including Temasek, Prudential Financial, Swiss Re, JP Morgan, TIAA-CREF and eBay founder Pierre Omidyar's Omidyar Network.
+LeapFrog has attracted over $2.8 billion from global investors, including Temasek, Prudential Financial, AIA, Swiss Re, JP Morgan, TIAA-CREF and eBay founder Pierre Omidyar's Omidyar Network.